Search Railroad Sites For:

-After an interesting look around the Stockyard, it was time to board the train for the Trinity River Trip.
+After an interesting look around the Stockyards, it was time to board the train for the Trinity River Trip.

-At the switch to the wye this time we went right.
-The train took the turn and headed southwest towards downtown Fort Worth.
+At the switch to the wye, this time we went right.
+The train took the turn and headed southwest toward downtown Fort Worth.

-We crossed US Highway 287 with our first good look at the Fort Worth Skyline.
+We crossed US Highway 287 and had our first good look at the Fort Worth skyline.

 Great views of the skyline of downtown Fort Worth from this crossing of the West Fork of the Trinity River.

-The train took a curve in Heritage Park.
-Our route crossed 7th Street where there was a large shopping center and a few minutes later we crossed Lancaster Avenue.
+After we took a curve in Heritage Park, we crossed 7th Street where there was a large shopping center and a few minutes later we crossed Lancaster Avenue.

 Below us were the tracks of the Trinity Park Railroad.